appcypher/awesome-wasm-langs/README.md

 --------------------

 ### <a name="astro"></a>Astro <sup>[top⇈](#contents)</sup>
-> Astro is a high-performance statically-typed programming language that compiles to native code and WebAssembly.
-It has a Python-like syntax and technical-computing orientation like Julia.
+> Astro is A fun safe language for rapid prototyping and high performance applications.
 * [Astro](https://github.com/astrolang/astro) - main repository.

 --------------------